 How do you start making sense of all this?
 Testing.
 Test one headline against another for best open rates.
-Test your Facebook ads for best cost-per-like.
-Conduct an A/B test on your landing pages for the better conversion rate.
+Test your Facebook ads for the best cost-per-like.
+Conduct an A/B test on your landing pages for a better conversion rate.
 Test two different videos for completion rates.
-Start small – not every test has to be earth shattering – it just has to be different.
+Start small – not every test has to be earth-shattering – it just has to be different.

 How will you know what’s working and what isn’t?
 Analytics.
 Depending on your campaign, platform and goals, a daily, weekly or even hourly analytics review will be important.

 Much like the approach to testing, knowing your goals is key, but here you need to focus on metrics that track progress versus business goals.
 Performance metrics, such as completion rates, page views, open rates, etc., should all be considered in analytics.
 But dig deeper – focus on metrics that deliver insight actions.
 For example, if 80% of viewers stop watching your video in the first quartile, perhaps moving the call-to-action to the first ten seconds will increase conversions.

 Regardless, a quarterly analytics review is crucial – looking back will set you up for the future by telling you if the direction you thought you were headed is indeed the right direction.
 Waiting too long to find out your orientation on your executions will be costly – time, money and potential are all lost when you are lost.